gopro2027/ESP32-Lightweight-Github-Releases-CICD-OTA/README.md

 [`ota_worker.js`](ota_worker.js) is a single Cloudflare Worker that the device calls to perform OTA.
 The full request/response flow is diagrammed in [`ota_flowchart.md`](ota_flowchart.md).

+### Why one endpoint matters: release discovery is offloaded to the worker

+The most important design choice here is that **the worker finds the latest release for the device**.
+The ESP32 makes exactly one request - it sends its firmware name and the tag it is currently running - and gets back either "you're up to date" (204) or the new binary itself (200).
+It never has to know which release is latest, what tag to ask for, or where the asset lives.

+Previously this logic lived on the microcontroller: the device had to make a preliminary call to the GitHub API, pull down the full JSON list of releases, parse it, locate the latest release, find the matching `*_firmware.bin` asset, resolve its download URL, and only then start the actual download.
+On a constrained device that JSON parsing was a significant, memory-hungry, and fragile piece of code (large API responses, redirects, TLS, and partial reads frequently broke it).

+All of that now happens inside the worker (`fetchCachedReleaseJson()` + `findFirmwareAsset()` in [`ota_worker.js`](ota_worker.js)):

+- The worker calls the GitHub `releases/latest` API and parses the JSON server-side, where memory and a real JS runtime are not a concern.
+- It compares the device's `tag` against the latest `tag_name` to decide whether an update is even needed (returning a cheap 204 if not).
+- It locates the correct `<firmware>_firmware.bin` asset and resolves its download URL.
+- It streams that single binary back to the device with a fixed `Content-Length`.

+The result is that the device-side code in [`directdownload.cpp`](Example-Github-CICD/src/directdownload.cpp) collapses to a single `GET` and a stream into `Update.writeStream` - no JSON, no release enumeration, no second request - which is far more reliable and uses dramatically less RAM.
+Because the worker also caches the release JSON (see below), this consolidation does not add GitHub API load even when many devices check in at once.

 ### Endpoint

 ```